 - Find out about UNH faculty research interests

 Start by browsing the academic department Web sites.
 Not only do these sites often describe faculty research interests, they frequently offer links to faculty members' personal Web pages.
+You can also browse Find Scholars @ UNH, a searchable database of research at UNH, including faculty profiles.
 Other pages to visit include the list of UNH Research Centers and Institutes and current UNH Research News.
 You may also consult with a reference librarian at one of the UNH libraries.

 Strategies for identifying a faculty mentor: